Menardsgroup/heliumballoon/Adafruit_DHT22/README.md

-The DHT22 sensor that returns the humidity and temperature.
+DHT22 sensor that records humidity and temperature.